 - How your audience can make a difference

-- The takeaway or impact: ask your audience to do something about it: have a clear call to action
+- The takeaway or impact: ask your audience to do something about it and have a clear call to action

-The solution you propose should be environmentally, socially and economically feasible.
-For example, a solution to a specific environmental problem in an industrialized country can have social repercussions in a developing country.
+Your proposal should be environmentally, socially and economically feasible.
+For example, a solution to a specific environmental problem in an industrialized country can have negative social repercussions in a developing country.
 In other words, don’t make the solution to a challenge in your backyard someone else’s problem further afield.

-Your pitch is due on April 11 at 8:00 pm.
+The pitch is due on April 21 by 9:00 am.
 Please upload your pitch here.

 Giacomo Di Capua

 Giacomo is a postgraduate researcher in Climate Health Economics at the Environmental Sustainability and Health Institute (Technological University Dublin – Ireland) and an environmental advocate.
 He graduated from John Cabot University in 2021 with a B.A. in Business Administration and in 2020 with a B.A. in International Affairs.

 His experiences in the environmental sector include his current role of National Director of ISEC Italy, Green Policy Advisor at Yezers, and international volunteer at Service Civil International.

 Asia is a Ph.D.
 Candidate for Sustainability and Wellbeing focusing on circular economy and decarbonization for production cooperatives at the University of Ferrara, a circular economy advisor, and an environmental advocate.
 She graduated from John Cabot University in 2016 with a B. A in Communication and a minor in Business Administration.
 She holds a Master of Science in Physical Geography from King's College London.

 She is a Climate Reality Leader and in 2020 she founded Rethinking Climate, a youth-led nonprofit that works to improve environmental communication for climate action through research and engagement.